ageev/SmartHome/docker/esphome/README.md

     image: esphome/esphome
     container_name: esphome
     hostname: esphome
     user: 1029:100 # !!
-Disable to build the FW !! otherwise you will see permissions denied messages
+CHANGE ME!!!
+Or disable to build the FW !! otherwise you will see permission denied messages
     environment:
       - TZ=Europe/Zurich
     volumes: